What constitutes serious neck and head pain?

 What are the consequences of not getting help?

 Patients who seek treatment from their neck-centered issues are often surprised to learn that some other problems they’ve been experiencing might be related.
 So even if you think you can “live with” not being able to turn your neck fully, other problems can accumulate.

 For example, if you have chronic migraines or frequent bouts of tension headaches, a pinched nerve in your neck may actually be the culprit, rather than your diet or your busy schedule.
 In addition, you may find that the problems you’ve been having with shoulder mobility — or shooting pains down your arms and hands — often spring from compressed nerves in your upper vertebrae.

 Untreated neck pain can even lead to issues you might never expect, such as balance problems or trouble gripping objects.
 That’s because each of the nerve roots located in your upper vertebrae are connected to other parts of your body, from your biceps to each of your little fingers.

 How can neck pain and headaches be treated?

-Once we’ve pinpointed the main cause of your neck pain and stiffness, as well as headaches that we’ve determined stem from upper vertebrae issues, we’ll develop a treatment plan with you.
+Once we’ve pinpointed the main cause of your neck pain and stiffness, as well as headaches that we’ve determined stem from upper vertebrae issues, our physical therapist will develop a treatment plan with you.
 In your sessions, you’ll be taken through moves that build strength and flexibility.
 Our team of physical therapists will also help you learn how to better position yourself during your daily life to avoid relapses, including ergonomic and posture tips.

-Contact us at Grand Forks, Grafton, Park River & Minot, ND & Detroit Lakes, East Grand Forks, Park Rapids & Thief River Falls, MN centers so we can help you quickly resolve the debilitating neck pain you’re feeling now – and learn how to prevent it in the future.
+Contact us so our physical therapist can help you quickly resolve the debilitating neck pain you’re feeling now – and learn how to prevent it in the future.